Kilworth & Komoka Ontario Real Estate (Updated June 3, 2026)

 My role is to cut through the anxiety, advise you on the hyper-local data, and ensure you make a great choice safely and competently.

 The market math I reported above is 5 of the 10 markers that determine value, demand, and the strategies I use to help clients make wise, prudent choices.
-I am not the right fit for everyone, and I do not pretend to be.
+I am not the right fit for everyone, and I don't claim to be.
 If you do contact me and want a neighbourhood advantage, I do not chase, hound or bombard anyone with texts, emails or calls.
 I respect everyone's time and privacy.